postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/graphql.md

 ---

-Postman can handle any calls sent over HTTP.
-This means that Postman can make HTTP calls using GraphQL, an open-source data query and manipulation language for APIs, in addition to REST, [SOAP](/docs/sending-requests/supported-api-frameworks/making-soap-requests/), and [WebSocket](/docs/sending-requests/supported-api-frameworks/websocket/) requests.
+Postman can make HTTP calls using GraphQL, an open-source data query and manipulation language for APIs, in addition to REST.

 There are a few ways for you to author and send a GraphQL query using Postman: